 Buttercream frosting has a tendency to be sweet and so for a lighter, less sweet and fluffier version, I like adding 1/4 cup whipped cream, sometime even more if I am not going to use it for piping.Adding too much whipped cream can make the consistency runny, unless the frosting is intended for spreading on top of cakes and not for piping that would be fine.
 Adjust it on how you intend to use the frosting.
 I am really looking forward in using this for my cupcakes and cakes.
 Now, who says I cannot eat my coffee?
 If there a will, there’s a way.
 This frosting is the way.
 Let’s get started!

-- 1/2 cup unsalted butter (room temperature)
+- 1/2 cup unsalted Butter (room temperature)

-- 1 1/2 cup Icing/Confectioners Sugar (sifted)
+- 1 1/4 cup Icing/Confectioners Sugar (sifted)

 - 1 tsp Vanilla Extract

-- 1 tbsp Espresso powder ( This can be increase or decrease depending on how strong you prefer the coffee flavor)
+- 1 tbsp Espresso Powder ( This can be increase or decrease depending on how strong you prefer the coffee flavor)

-- 1/4 cup Whipped Cream ( More whipping cream can make the consistency runny, so be careful in adding more.
+- 1/4 cup Whipping Cream ( More whipping cream can make the consistency runny, so be careful in adding more.
 Runny frosting are fine for spreading on top of cakes, but not for piping).

 There you go!
 Another quick and easy way to enjoy your coffee in your cakes and cupcakes.